Elixir (British band): 2018–present

 After writing new material in 2018, guitarist Phil Denton approached the other members of the band with a view to recording a new album.
 Paul Taylor, Norman Gordon, and Nigel Dobbs all agreed to re-form the band, but bassist Kevin Dobbs did not wish to be involved in the project.
 The resulting album, Voyage of the Eagle, was released in 2020 with Luke Fabian on bass.

-On March 7, 2020 Elixir performed at Burr Fest, a charity gig in London, in aid of MS sufferers in memory of Clive Burr.
+On 7 March 2020 Elixir performed at Burr Fest, a charity gig in London, in aid of MS sufferers in memory of Clive Burr.
 Kevin Dobbs performed at Burr Fest as a farewell gig with the band before being replaced by Mark Mulcaster.

+On 15 June 2024 Phil Denton announced his retirement from Elixir.
+After a lengthy search, on 2 March 2025 the band recruited Vinny Konrad, known for playing in Pagan Altar and Thunderstick, to take over the position.